Table of Contents

 Because the jugular veins are not completely filled due to the hydrostatic pressure, the patient is put in a head-down position (Trendelenburg position).
 This way, the veins fill with blood and can be punctured more easily, which lowers the risk of injuries through misplaced punctures.

-As the subclavian vein lies under the clavicle, it can only be punctured using anatomical landmarks.
+As the subclavian vein lies under the clavicle, it can be punctured using anatomical landmarks.
 The physician places the needle in the middle of the lower edge of the clavicle (midclavicular) and slowly inserts the needle in the direction of the jugular notch.

 The internal jugular vein can be punctured using either anatomical landmarks or ultrasound guidance.
 It runs along the neck lateral to the internal carotid artery, which is easily palpable.
 While the internal carotid artery remains securely palpated with two fingers, the vein lateral from it is punctured at the level of the larynx with the needle pointing towards the mamilla.
 If an ultrasound device is available, the transducer is also placed at the level of the larynx, pivoted, and then the needle is introduced in-plane.